Tayya-D/Cloud-Resume-Challenge/README.md

    - Upload website folder
    - Set "Static website hosting" to "Enable" in the Properties of the S3 Bucket and set the index document name to index.html (if yours is different make sure you use the right filename) + save changes (UPDATE - can set this to Disabled)
    - Navigate to your index.html in Objects in your S3 Bucket - click on the Object URL (you should get a XML file error - beacuse the bucket is not public.
 We can fix this via CloudFront in the next step)

-3) Website should use HTTPS for security via AWS CloudFront
+3) Website should use HTTPS for security via AWS CloudFront (COMPLETE)
    - CloudFront is an AWS service that helps deliver data at a low latency and higher transfer speed.
    - Navigate to CloudFront, create distribution > origin domain is Your_S3_Bucket.s3.your_region.amazonaws.com
    - Set Origin access to "Origin access control settings(recommended)"